aidtopia/fortran-adventure/README.md

 ### 7. Provide a data file mapping

-If you've followed this example, the program should begin and you can skip to step 8.
+If you've followed this example, the program should begin and you can skip to [step 8](#8-go-already).

 If, however, you're working with a different version of Adventure, the program might say it was unable to open the data file and then exit.
-The error message shows how to map the file name hardcoded into Adventure to the actual file name using a command line option.
 For example, if you were using WOOD0350v**1**, you'd see:

 ```
 INITIALISING...